anhgelus/now/README.md

 You can change the font by adding a file named `font.woff2` inside the `public` directory.
 This font must be compressed by [Woff2](https://en.wikipedia.org/wiki/Web_Open_Font_Format).
-(You can compress them with the command `woff2_compress` avaible in the package `woff2` of many Linux distributions.)
+(You can compress them with the command `woff2_compress` available in the package `woff2` of many Linux distributions.)

 ### Main config
 You can create a sample config with the flag `-generate-json-config` (which generates a JSON config) or with